Michalos88/michallyskawinski.github.io/about.md

 layout: page
 title: About
 ---
-> In order to have a great life, you have to cross a dangerous jungle.
-You can stay safe where you are and have an ordinary life, or you can risk crossing the jungle to have a terrific life. *- The Principles by Ray Dalio*

 ### Intro
 Hi, I am Michal.
 I am a Data Scientist, Engineer, and Entrepreneur with experience leading data science at early-stage start-ups and managing $10MM+ technology projects for Fortune 500 companies.